verticalfx/video-to-spritesheet/readme.md

 # special notes
 - the script will not overwrite existing spritesheets
 - the script supports alpha channel (transparency) - it will preserve the alpha channel if your input video has it supported
+- it will automatically create a zip file with all the spritesheets in the zip subdirectory of each video's results folder

 # issues
 if you find any issues, please open an issue & i'll try to fix it asap